nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 	</ul>
 </div>

-In my work, I have added other parameters:
+I have added other parameters:
 * ***model_to_solve***: (string) name of the .txt file that contains the sudoku problem to solve.
 * ***restart_after_n_generations_without_improvement***: (int) program will automatically restart if there is no improvement on _fitness_ value for best element after this number of generations.
 * ***presolving***: (boolean) if True, we can reduce the number of values to find in the puzzle by using a pencil mark approach.
 With easy grids, after the pencil mark has ran, everything will be solved and GA does not have to run.